-These are some of the best Japanese movies about Japan to watch to help understand the country before visiting or just for general viewing.
+These are some of the best movies about Japan to watch to help understand the country before visiting or just for general viewing.

-First of all, you may be wondering what a backpacking website has to do with Japanese movies?
+First of all, you may be wondering what a backpacking website has to do with Japanese movies.
 Well, I’ve been a huge fan of Japanese movies since I went to film college when I saw them for the first time, and for the past 25+ years have watched all the movies listed here, and many more.

-I always recommend to other travellers to watch movies about the places they intend to travel to before going to understand the place better, which is why I do articles like this, especially as my Japan guides are some of the most popular ones on my site.
+I always recommend to other travellers to watch movies about the places they intend to travel to before going to understand the place better, which is why I do articles like this, especially as my Japanese guides are some of the most popular ones on my site.

-1. Drive My Car (2021)
+Drive My Car (2021)

 It follows an actor whose wife dies and in dealing with his grief he ends up getting new work and needs a driver to help get him around.
 That driver is a young 20-year-old woman and they develop a special relationship over time and in doing so it helps him.